Safety Practices

 Lighting Safety Requirements

-Right lighting is vital for vertical garden success.
+Right lighting is vital for vertical-garden success.
 Safety training should cover:

 1. How to install grow lights correctly